leonardoviniciusmaciel/vue3-weight-tracker/README.md

 # Vue3 Weight Tracker

-> This is a simple project created to study purposes.
+> This is a simple project created for study purposes.

 ## Usage